 If either bit is set (so has a value 0b1) then the GSME shall attempt to retrieve any Commands buffered for it on the CH before turning off its SMHAN radio.
 For clarity and in line with Section 10.6.2.8, the GSME should attempt such retrieval before reading the CHF Channel Change attribute, if it is to maximise the likelihood of Command retrieval before it turns off its SMHAN radio.

-If bit 25 is set, the GSME shall disable the SMETS User Interface Commands ‘4.5.2.4 Check for HAN Interface Commands’ and ‘4.5.2.8 Find Smart Metering Home Area Network and Re-establish Communications Links’ until it next turns on its SMHAN radio.
+If bit 25 is set, the GSME shall disable the SMETS User Interface Commands ‘4.5.2.4 Check for HAN Interface Commands’ and ‘4.5.2.8 Find Smart Metering Home Area Network and Re-establish Communications Links’ and shall not receive and execute ‘4.5.3.3 Add Credit’ and ‘4.5.3.1 Activate Emergency Credit’ Commands from a PPMID and a Gas Proxy Function (where those terms have their SMETS meanings), as required by SMETS 4.4.7.2, until it next turns on its SMHAN radio.

 Note that CH may change Sub GHz Channel once every 24 hours to attempt to communicate with a lost GSME.
 On each such change, the CH will undertake a Sub GHz Channel Scan, meaning that it cannot communicate with a GSME for a period of time.
 GSME should factor both the 24 hour period and the associated Sub GHz Channel Scan in to their attempts to re-establish lost communications with the CH.